 The regularly updated syllabus can be viewed and read online on https://syllabus.radicalcatalogue.net

 3 p.m.: A Syllabus (I), Lucie Kolb and Eva Weinmayr

 4 p.m.: Lecture-Performance, Matthias Gabi

 November 7, 2021, 2–5 p.m.

-4 p.m: Performative Reading, Delphine Chapuis-Schmitz
+4 p.m: I Wouldn't Stopp Looking for Cracks, Performative Reading, Delphine Chapuis-Schmitz

 The exhibition is generously supported by the Canton of St. Gallen Kulturförderung / Swisslos, UBS Culture Foundation, Ernst Göhner Foundation, Steinegg Stiftung, Straubenzeller Fonds and Lienhard Foundation.